-High Occupancy Vehicles (HOV) Lanes, or Carpool Lanes, only allow vehicles with two or more passengers, such as carpools, vanpools, buses and single rider motorcycles, during operating hours (5:00 AM to 9:00 AM and 3:00 PM to 7:00 PM).
-Due to vehicle restriction, HOV lanes experience less traffic volume during peak commute times and are able to provide a higher level of service for commuters compared to General Public Lanes (GP) during the same times.
-Both HWY 101 and SR 237 include HOV lanes and provide regional access to the project site.
+High occupancy vehicles (HOV) lanes, or carpool lanes, only allow vehicles with two or more passengers, such as carpools, vanpools, buses and single rider motorcycles, during operating hours (5:00 AM to 9:00 AM and 3:00 PM to 7:00 PM) to travel within them.
+Due to vehicle restrictions, HOV lanes experience less traffic volume during peak commute times and are able to provide a higher level of service for commuters compared to general public (GP) lanes during the same times.
+Both HWY 101 and SR 237 include portions of HOV lanes and provide regional access to the project site.

 VTA is currently implementing the Silicon Valley Express Lanes Program.
-An Express or Toll Lane allows single occupancy vehicles (SOV) the ability to utilize the Express Lane by paying a toll.
-Pricing is controlled dynamically based on real time congestion levels with the objective to maintain free-flow conditions.
-Toll prices are displayed in real time on Variable Message Signs (VMS) above the toll lanes.
+An express or toll lane allows single occupancy vehicles (SOV) the ability to utilize the express lane by paying a toll.
+Pricing is dynamically controlled based on real time congestion levels with the objective to maintain free-flow conditions.
+Toll prices are displayed in real time on variable message signs (VMS) above the toll lanes.

-The FasTrak collection system, which is utilized throughout the region, will be used to collect tolls from commuters.
-All vehicles meeting the HOV Lane requirements will be able to access the express lane at no cost.
-Express Lanes have been shown to ease congestion in GP lane by selling underutilized capacity in HOV/Express lane.
-Additionally, Express Lanes provide revenue to the facility owner that can be used to fund additionally transit projects and facility maintenance.
+The FasTrak collection system is utilized throughout the region collect tolls from commuters.
+All vehicles meeting the HOV lane requirements will be able to access the express lane at no cost.
+Express lanes have been shown to ease congestion in GP lanes by selling underutilized capacity in HOV/express lane.
+Additionally, express lanes provide revenue to the facility owner that can be used to fund transit projects and facility maintenance.
 Figure 4 shows VTA's Silicon Valley Express Lanes Program.